 A Raspberry Pi Zero WH or Zero 2 W with RaSCSI board can easily be placed inside the MegaSTE instead of a hard disk drive.
 At least the Raspberry Pi Zero WH can be powered by the MegaSTE.
 For the Zero 2 W this has not been tested.

-The time the MegaSTE waits before trying to boot is sufficient to launch the RaSCSI service on an internally mounted Raspberry Pi Zero WH.
+The time a MegaSTE with TOS 2.06 waits before trying to boot is sufficient to launch the RaSCSI service on an internally mounted Raspberry Pi Zero WH.

-The screenshot shows 6 virtual devices emulated by a RaSCSI board, which is directly connected to the internal host adapter of a MegaSTE.
-The RaSCSI host services offer means to use RaSCSI as a realtime clock and to shut down the Raspberry Pi.
-With the RaSCSI client tools these features can be used with the Atari.
+The screenshot shows 6 devices emulated by a RaSCSI board, which is directly connected to the internal host adapter of a MegaSTE.